 Student success is a joint responsibility.
-The CS476 course coordinator and your individual team mentors are here to facilitate your success, but you need to come to class/meetings, engage with the material and with your teammates, and just plain do the work.
+The CS476 course coordinator and your individual team mentors are here to facilitate your success, but you need to come to class/meetings, engage with the material and with your teammates, and do the work.
 Below is a list of what is required to be successful in this particular class:

 - Engage in your project, take ownership.
-If the project is viewed as just one more assignment in a standard class that students must "keep up with", the likely result will be failure.
-In the real world, projects are not motivated by some outside force (like an evil professor), but are motivated by your personal drive and professional responsibility.
-If you don't engage and make this project into a direct representation of what you are capable of as a professional software engineer, then the outcome will be mediocre at best, and again, failure is likely. - Recognize that this is your portfolio you are building.
-In a standard CS course, students work to pass the class and get a decent grade.
-Capstone is different: a capstone project can serve as students' professional calling card as they look for their first job; employers often ask candidates about their capstone project.
-The project website will be archived and active for many years on the CEFNS website.
-Make sure it's something everyone on the project team is proud to refer to. - Focus on teamwork.
-Almost all students will have had a teaming experience at some time in the previous three years.
-Whether these went well or poorly, try to learn from them...and apply the experience that was gained to get it right.
-Just as in industry, professionals will be working with their teammates for the entire year, and potentially for years at a time.
-This means that keeping your teammates happy should be every student's absolute priority from day one.
+If you see your project as just one more assignment in a standard class that you have to "keep up with", then you are bound for failure.
+In the real world, projects are not motivated by some outside force (like your evil professor), but are motivated by your personal drive and professional responsibility.
+If you don't engage and make this project into a direct representation of what you are capable of as a professional software engineer, then the outcome will be mediocre at best. - Recognize that this is your portfolio you are building.
+In a standard CS course, you are working to pass the class and get a decent grade.
+Capstone is different: your capstone project can serve as your professional calling card as you look for your first job; employers often ask candidates about their capstone project.
+Your project website will be archived and active for many years on the CEFNS website.
+Make sure it's something you are proud to point people at. - Focus on teamwork.
+Almost all of you will have had a teaming experience at some time in the previous three years.
+Whether these went well or poorly, try to learn from them...and apply the experience you gained to get it right.
+Just as in industry, you will be working with your teammates \for the entire year\.
+This means that keeping your teammates happy should be your absolute priority from day one.
 Do not let your teammates down; such disappointments can be very hard for them to forget. - Give the benefit of the doubt.
-Everyone has a bad week sometimes, and when this happens to a teammate, it can be easy to immediately form a negative opinion of him/her...especially when other team members had to personally pick up the slack.
-Although action should certainly be taken if this becomes a pattern, it is best to initially give benefit of doubt, support the teammate and move on.
-Maybe next time it will be you that has the hard week.

-- Be direct, but always remain professional.
+Everyone has a bad week sometime, and when this happens to a teammate, it can be easy to immediately form a negative opinion of him/her...especially when you had to personally pick up the slack.
+Although action should certainly be taken if this becomes a pattern, it is best to initially give benefit of doubt, support your teammate and move on.
+Maybe next time it will be you that has the hard week. - Be direct, but always remain professional.
 Emotions like anger, frustration, and disappointment are natural, but have no real place in a team management context.
-Neither does ignoring potentially harmful behavior.
-If issues are found to be developing within the team dynamics, work to address them immediately, with calm, open, factual communication.
+Neither does burying your head in the sand.
+If you see "issues" developing within your team dynamics, work to address them immediately, with calm, open, factual communication.
 This management skill is absolutely vital, but can be intimidating to learn.
-Feel free to come discuss an issue with your Instructor if you'd like advice on how to address it effectively. - Practice, practice, practice!
+Feel free to come discuss an issue with me if you'd like advice on how to address it effectively. - Practice, practice, practice!
 Nobody is an expert at teaming, project management, technical writing, and public presentation from the start.
-These are the skills that will get you promotions and raise just as much as...and possibly more than...every employee's technical skills.
-This course and the next one, CS486c, are all about improving and refining these skills...and the way to do that is through practice and feedback on every part of the work.
-Ask for help if it is not clear why the team's technical writing is getting poor marks, practice presentations repeatedly to speak fluently and knowledgeably.
-Nobody enjoys struggling with these things (or watching them happen)...but everyone gets better through practice.
+These are the skills that will get you promotions and raises just as much as...and possibly more than...your technical skills.
+This course and the next one, CS486c, are all about improving and refining these skills...and the way to do that is through practice and feedback on your work.
+Ask for help if you don't understand why your technical writing is getting poor marks, practice presentations repeatedly until you can speak fluidly and knowledgeably.
+Nobody enjoys struggling with these things...but you get better by it.